 Of course, you shouldn’t tolerate harassment even if it weren’t a legal liability, but given that the law exists, you should know that you’re putting your company at risk if you allow harassment that you’ve been made aware of to continue.

-So how should you respond?
+So, how should you respond if your tech encounters a racist or sexist customer?
 Here are five steps you should take proactively:

 - Encourage Reporting.
 Tell your technicians that they should report every incident of sexual or racial harassment from a client.
 The infraction should be documented and added to the customer’s file.